 Whether it be with God or not, what are you currently doing to develop your spirituality?
 Do you know who you are?
 Your identity, what you want, your strengths?

 Many people mix up happiness with pleasure.
-Happiness is the pursuit of a worthwhile goal.
+Happiness is the pursuit of a worthwhile goal which helps you develop self-confidence.
+Here are some goal suggestions anchored to working with your spirituality:

 2. Living Environment